 2 Assuming annual compounding.
 No additional savings included.

-Adam Weingartner is a registered representative of Lincoln Financial Advisors.
-Securities and advisory services offered through Lincoln Financial Advisors Corp., a broker-dealer (Member SIPC) and a registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Lincoln Financial Advisors does not provide legal or tax advice.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors Corp.
+Adam Weingartner is a registered representative of LPL Financial.
+Securities and advisory services offered through LPL Financial., a broker-dealer (Member SIPC) and a registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
+LPL Financial does not provide legal or tax advice.